morenanava/cspiders-divtimes/01_PAML/01_MCMCtree/README.md

 4. If some chains have not passed the filters mentioned above, create an object with the chains that have passed the filters.
 5. Generate a new convergence plot with those chains that passed the filters.
 6. Calculate Rhat, tail-ESS, and bulk-ESS to check whether chain convergence has been reached with the chains that have passed filters.

+> [!IMPORTANT]
+> Once you have run the aforementioned R script, you have to visit the content of directories `sum_analyses/00_prior/CLK/[0-9]*/[0-9]*/` to check whether the chains ran under each hypothesis and clock model passed the filters.
+>
+> An example of how the directory should look like after the MCMC diagnostics ran **if all chains have passed the filters** can be found inside [`00_prior/CLK/1/1`](sum_analyses/00_prior/CLK/1/1).
+If you visit this directory, you will see that, apart from directories `1` to `6` (i.e., one directory per chain; we ran 6 chains), there is another directory called `noeurycyde`.
+There are no additional text files or directories with the name of the hypothesis, and so all 6 chains have passed the filters.
+The `tsv` files you should find inside `noeurycyde` have the summarised posterior mean divergence times and corresponding CIs for each node.
+Please note that the file with suffix `*all_mean_est.tsv` has both mean divergence times and CIs, and so we recommended you use this file to generate a final table with the timetree inference results.
+In addition, if you navigate to directory [`out_RData`](out_RData), you will find individual text files for each hypothesis analysed with the MCMC summary stats.
+You can also check the convergence plots inside directory [`plots/ESS_and_chains_convergence`](plots/ESS_and_chains_convergence/).
+>
+> **If some chains had NOT passed the filters**, we would have found an additional directory.
+E.g.: following the directory name used in the example above, we would have seen `noeurycyde` and `noeurycyde_FILT`.
+A directory with suffix `FILT` will only be created if there are chains that have not passed the filters.
+In addition, two files will also be created: `chains_kept.txt` and `check_chains.txt`.
+The former can be used to know which chains have been used to run the final MCMC diagnostics (i.e., results under `*FILT` directory) and the latter to know which chains are the problematic ones, and thus discarded from the final analyses.
+If there were nodes which Rhat was higher than 1.05, then such chains would be labelled as "problematic", and they would be listed in another text file starting with `problem_nodes_conv_<hyp>`, being `<hyp>` the flag given to the analysed dataset (e.g., `noeurycyde`).
+You would also find the convergence plots with the unfiltered chains inside directory [`plots/ESS_and_chains_convergence`](plots/ESS_and_chains_convergence/).

 The MCMC diagnostics did not find any of the chains problematic after running [our in-house R script `MCMC_diagnostics_prior.R`](scripts/MCMC_diagnostics_prior.R).
 Therefore, we used [our in-house bash script `Combine_MCMC.sh`](scripts/Combine_MCMC.sh) to concatenate all the `mcmc.txt` files for the 6 chains in a unique file.